 There is a Verizon tower in the park.
 So you can get a cell signal if you use Verizon *BUT* it is not consistent through the park and data speeds are REALLY slow during the day.
 It works great at 2am :)!

 The Lodges do give you an option to buy access to their internet there.
-To use it you have to be at the Lodge and it costs $5 an hour, $12 a day, $25 for 72 hours.
-So if you have to work when you are there it is possible.
+To use it you have to be at the Lodge you can usually buy 1 hour, 24 hours or 72 hours of internet use.
+So if you have to work when you are there it is possible – but not something I would 100% count on working all the time.

 The signal is better at the main Lodge’s, Mammoth Hot Springs, and Old Faithful.
 I recommend just not counting on having service.
 The Lodge’s have pay phones (yes you read that right!) so if you have to make a call you can pay for time and make one.
 Oddly enough, I don’t know if they accept change or not, so think about a calling card as you plan.